 In July 2005, the Bank acquired a 34.85 per cent. stake in NBO, a publicly listed company in Oman.
 The shareholding in NBO was increased to 34.90 per cent. in March 2010.
-The Bank is the single largest shareholder of NBO; Omani government pension funds and other Omani governmental agencies hold a further 24 per cent. in aggregate of the shares in NBO.
+The Bank is the single largest shareholder of NBO; Omani government pension funds and other Omani governmental agencies held a further 38.81 per cent. in aggregate of the shares in NBO as at 31 December 2023.